i

 final: Used to declare constants.
 Example: final int MAX_VALUE = 100;

-Singleton pattern restricts class instantiation to one object, useful for shared resources like database connections.
+Singleton pattern restricts class instantiation to one object, useful for shared resources management.

 Private constructor prevents instantiation from outside the class.